-A former clerk at the U.S. Court of Appeals for the Federal Circuit, Jessamyn Berniker’s practice focuses on patent litigation, although she has significant litigation experience in criminal, copyright, antitrust, legal malpractice, and general civil matters as well.
-Ms. Berniker has handled patent litigation matters in a wide variety of industries, including the pharmaceutical, biotechnological, electronic, digital media, and medical device industries.
+A former clerk at the U.S. Court of Appeals for the Federal Circuit, Jessamyn Berniker’s practice focuses on patent litigation and licensing disputes, although she has significant litigation experience in criminal, copyright, antitrust, legal malpractice, and general civil matters as well.
+Ms. Berniker has handled patent litigation and licensing dispute matters in a wide variety of industries, including the pharmaceutical, biotechnology, electronic, digital media, and medical device industries.

 Born in Los Angeles and raised in Washington State, Ms. Berniker received her B.S. in chemistry, magna cum laude, from Pacific Lutheran University in 1998, and her J.D., cum laude, from Harvard Law School.
 During college and prior to law school she spent several months conducting organic chemistry research at Argonne National Laboratory just outside of Chicago.
 After law school, Ms. Berniker was a law clerk to Judge Arthur J. Gajarsa of the Court of Appeals for the Federal Circuit.
 She joined Williams & Connolly LLP in 2002.
 Ms. Berniker speaks Hebrew fluently and is proficient in French.